waku-org/js-waku/guides/encrypt-messages-version-1.md

 ## What data is encrypted

-With waku Message version 1, the payload is encrypted.
+With Waku Message Version 1, the entire payload is encrypted.

 Which means that the only discriminating data available in clear text is the content topic and timestamp (if present).
-Hence, if Alice expects to receive messages under a given content topic, she needs to try decrypting of all messages received on said content topic.
+Hence, if Alice expects to receive messages under a given content topic, she needs to try to decrypt all messages received on said content topic.

 This needs to be kept in mind for scalability and forward secrecy concerns:

-- If there is high traffic on a given content topic then all clients need to process said traffic;
+- If there is high traffic on a given content topic then all clients need to process and attempt decryption of all messages with said content topic;
-- If a content topic is only used by a give (group of) users then it is possible to deduce some information about their communication such time and frequency of messages.
+- If a content topic is only used by a given (group of) user(s) then it is possible to deduce some information about said user(s) communications such as sent time and frequency of messages.

 ## Key management

-By using Waku Message Version 1, you will need to provide a way for your user to generate and store keys in a secure manner.
+By using Waku Message Version 1, you will need to provide a way to your users to generate and store keys in a secure manner.
 Storing, backing up and recovering key is out of the scope of this guide.

 <!-- TODO: Subtle Crypto link once it's back up https://github.com/mdn/content/issues/8314 -->